mrmodise/Order-Processing-Java-Unit-Testing/README.md

 ### Order Processing - Java-Unit-Testing
-A project to demonstrate unit testing in a Java project
+A project to demonstrate unit testing in a Java project.

 ### Setup
+Download Maven at
+https://maven.apache.org/download.cgi.
+Add the ``apache-maven-3.5.0/bin`` to the Windows System environment PATH.
+For Ubuntu, ``sudo apt-get install maven``.
+Ensure Java 8 is installed.

+Then:
+- ``mvn package`` to install dependencies.

 ### License
 ```